 Join us for a visit to the continent’s largest puffin colony.
 As a student biologist in 1979, Dave was tasked with counting the murres, puffins, gulls, and kittiwakes of this huge seabird reserve.
 Learn about these different colourful seabirds and help us provide an estimate of their numbers any way you can.
 How do you count 10 gazillion or is there a more accurate number we can figure out?
 Population estimates like this are an important way to figure out the health of the world’s ocean.

 This colony is the world’s second largest storm petrel colony and the continent’s second largest murre colony.
 We will see tens of thousands of seabirds with their chicks but since the petrels are nocturnal they may elude us.
 Numerous pelagic or offshore seabirds such as shearwaters and skuas also frequent the area.
 It will be fun trying to keep the kids busy watching (and counting) the hundreds of thousands — or gazillions — of seabirds since members of the world’s largest gathering of acrobatic humpbacks will be trying to capture their attention too.

 During lunch Dave will review seabird censusing methods and you will join the other families for a sampling of the delicious seafood flavours from coastal Newfoundland and Labrador.
 (That is a fancy way of saying our lunch can be fish and chips or lobster or something else from our restaurant menu.
-Dave will talk a little.
+Catherine and Dave will talk a little.
 We will all still be having fun!)